rust-lang/rust/src/doc/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 This is not an ideal setup because of the manual intervention needed, so it should be used sparingly and only when it is well known which queries might access a given result.
-In practice, however, stealing has not turned out to be much of a maintainance burden.
+In practice, however, stealing has not turned out to be much of a maintenance burden.

 To summarize: "Steal queries" break some of the rules in a controlled way.
 There are checks in place that make sure that nothing can go silently wrong.